-Debian offers the TorBrowser in its backports repository.
+Debian offers the TorBrowser in its repository.
 The Thor navigator is not physically present in this Debian repository, but it is rather a launcher which will fetch its latest version on the official site and verify the package signature as well.
-In order to access it, add the "backports" repository.
-Don't worry, the packages coming from this repository are installed only on demand...
-You won't see any weird or hazardous update.

-Within a terminal in admin mode:
+In order to install it, within a terminal in admin mode: